Majid Fakhry vs. Yusuf Ali and Others

 Khan: The Forenoon

-The Saudi approved and promoted Khan Translation seems to me the more accurate in spite of the translator's, to quote Khaleel Mohammad, “supremacist Muslim, anti-Semitic, anti-Christian polemic”.
+The Saudi approved and promoted Khan Translation seems to me the more accurate in spite of the translator's, to quote Khaleel Mohammad (assistant professor in the Department of Religious Studies at San Diego State), “supremacist Muslim, anti-Semitic, anti-Christian polemic”.

 111 Al-Masadd (sic)